Kars4Kids

-Kars4Kids is a Jewish nonprofit car donation organization based in Lakewood, New Jersey in the United States.
-Kars4Kids is a 501(c)(3) nonprofit organization that states that its mission is "to fund educational, developmental and recreational programs for low-income youth" through programs largely facilitated by its sister charity Oorah, which focuses on Jewish children and families.
-It was founded in 1994 and is currently headed by Eliyohu Mintz.
+Kars4Kids is an American Jewish 501(c)(3) nonprofit car donation organization based in Lakewood, New Jersey in the United States.
+It states that its mission is to fund "educational, developmental, and recreational programs for Jewish youth and their families." through programs largely facilitated by its sister charity Oorah, which focuses exclusively on Jewish children and families.
+It was founded in 1994 and is currently headed by Eliyahu Mintz.

-Nationwide locations in which the organization hosts coat and clothing giveaways for the needy include Newark, New Jersey, Harlem and Washington, D.C.

 Background

-Kars4Kids is a nonprofit organization with 501(c)(3) status, operating in the United States and Canada.
+Kars4Kids is a nonprofit organization with 501(c)(3) status, operating in the United States, Canada and Israel.
 Kars4Kids takes donations of cars, boats, yachts and real estate, accepting over 40,000 cars annually.
 In 2018, Kars4Kids reported revenue of $65.6 million and expenses of $59.8 million.
 Donations to Kars4Kids benefit Oorah, a national nonprofit organization whose stated mission is "to give Jewish children and their families opportunities to become active and productive members of their communities".